thirstler/slor/README.md

 Saving Data
 -----------

-It's painful to see data go to waste.
+It's painful to see good data go to waste.
 If you're doing a lot of read-testing and _not_ deleting data as part for the workloads, you can reuse data with the "--save-readmap" flag.